nc-verity-gregory/data_combiner/README.md

 If you want to work on this locally, go ahead and clone it down.
 The repo is a simple react app with no back end at all.

 From the pairing generator make your 🍐s and 🍎s then copy the LMS pairs to the clipboard.
-Paste this json into one of the learner group inputs and repeat for the second learner group.
+Paste this json into one of the learner group inputs and repeat for other learner groups.

 From here name a tutor space and add rooms for all the staff you want naming them here.

 When submitted the app will make you a json output of pairs for the LMS pairing tool and the option to download a joined CSV for auto breakout rooms for staff.

+You can also add a L2C link and Zoom link to generate slack messages for each channel with their pairs and links.

 Any issues please make a branch and submit a pull request for changes.